-Rationale: 1.
+Rationale: After the successful application for University Title, amendments were required to all specifications.
+Material Alteration: Yes and Course Information Sheet amended appropriately: Not required Outline Change Details: 1.
 Part 1: Basic Data requires the Awarding Body to be amended from Hartpury College to Hartpury University.
-2. Award Titles amended to replace (SW) with (IP).
-3. Removed BUWE B80.
-4. Subject Benchmark Statements updated where required Material Alteration: Yes and Course Information Sheet amended appropriately: Not required Outline Change Details: 1.
-Part 1: Basic Data re College to Hartpury University. quires the Awarding Body to be amended from Hartpury Change requested by: Academic Registrar CVC approval date: 31 August 2018 Change approved with effect from: 01 September 2018 New version number: 4.0
+Change requested by: Academic Registrar CVC approval date: 31 August 2018 Change approved with effect from: 01 September 2018 New version number: 6.0